Drug-induced pulmonary disease is lung disease brought on by a bad reaction to a medicine.

 Tests that may be done include:

-The first step is to stop the drug that is causing the problem.
+The first step is to stop the medicine that is causing the problem.
 Other treatments depend on your specific symptoms.
-For instance, you may need oxygen until the drug-induced lung disease improves.
-Powerful anti-inflammatory medicines called steroids are sometimes used and may quickly reverse the lung inflammation.
+For example, you may need oxygen until the drug-induced lung disease improves.
+Anti-inflammatory medicines called steroids are sometimes used to quickly reverse the lung inflammation.

 Call your health care provider if you develop symptoms of this disorder.

-Note any past reaction you have had to a medication, so that you can avoid the medication in the future.
-Wear a medical allergy bracelet if you have known drug reactions.
-Avoid the abuse of illegal drugs to prevent many drug-induced lung diseases.
+Note any past reaction you have had to a medicine, so that you can avoid the medicine in the future.
+Wear a medical alert bracelet if you have known drug reactions.
+Stay away from illegal drugs to prevent many drug-induced lung diseases.

 Maldonado F, Limper AH.
 Drug-induced pulmonary disease.
-In: Mason RJ, Broaddus VC, Martin TR, et al, eds.
+In: Mason RJ, Broaddus VC, Martin TR, et al., eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 72.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 72.

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; and Denis Hadjiliadis, MD, Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Denis Hadjiliadis, MD, Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.